Friday, November 6, 2020

 Well, he would find out today which of those were true.

-Finally making his way up the top of the incline he had been climbing for possibly the past hour, Varhi took a moment to catch his breath with his hands on his knees.
+Finally making his way up the top of the incline he had been climbing for possibly the few hours, Varhi took a moment to catch his breath with his hands on his knees.
 He felt sweat accumulating in his eyebrows.
 He grabbed the end of his cape to wipe his face as he looked down.

 Below he could see a forest and… more mountains.